kptdev/kpt/site/installation/migration.md

    [kpt-functions-catalog].
 You can start migrating your existing kpt packages using the function.
 3. `July 1, 2021:` Package format `v1` will be released which guarantees
-   backwards compatability for new packages going forward.
+   backwards compatibility for new packages going forward.
 The existing kpt packages are not compatible with the kpt `v1.0` binary and users will be prompted to migrate/fix their packages.
 4. `TBD:` Feature releases and bug fixes for pre-v1 versions of kpt will be